Stable Offline Value Function Learning with Bisimulation-based Representations: Empirical Results

-While \textsc{krope} performs well on the downstream task of \textsc{ope}, it is important to analyze upstream stability-related metrics during the course of learning.
-These results give insight into the properties of the learned representations.
-We present the results in Figure~\ref{fig:dm_control_rep_stability} for CartPoleSwingUp and defer the remaining results to the Appendix~\ref{app:empirical}.

-\textbf{Feature co-adaptation.} The feature-co-adaptation metric, i.e., $\sum_{(s,a,s')\in\mathcal{D}, a'\sim \pieval} \phi(s,a)^{\top}\phi(s',a')$ was shown to correlate with instability as high values can indicate representation collapse \citep{kumar_dr3_2021}.
-From Figure~\ref{fig:dm_cartpole_feat}, we find that \textsc{krope} mitigates representation collapse of \textsc{fqe} (lowers feature co-adaptation from $10^6$ to $10^5$).
-Its relatively moderate value indicates that it is able to balance generalization and maintain distinctness between state-action representations.
-While low co-adaptation is preferred, extremely low values such as those achieved by \textsc{abs-dr3} do not necessarily lead to accurate \textsc{ope} (see Figure~\ref{fig:dmcontrol_ope}).
-These results tell us which algorithms are more prone to representation collapse.

-\textbf{Condition number.} Another metric that we analyze is the condition number of the covariance matrix $M := \E[\Phi^{\top}\Phi]$.
-A low condition number indicates numerical stability of the learning algorithm, i.e., solutions recovered by \textsc{lspe} (see Equation (\ref{eq:lspe_rule})) or general \textsc{td} algorithms \citep{asadi_2024_td} are less likely to change with small perturbations to $M$ \citep{chang_learning_2022}.
-From Figure~\ref{fig:dm_cartpole_cond}, we find that \textsc{krope} achieves lower condition number than \textsc{fqe} (from $10^4$ to $10^1$).
-As excepted, we observe that \textsc{bcrl-exp-na} achieves an even lower condition since it explicitly optimizes for a well-conditioned covariance matrix ($10^4$ to $10^3$).
-While there is no ideal value, these results indicate the reliability of the representations in enabling \textsc{td}-based algorithms to recover their value function solution.
-We observe qualitatively similar results for other environments (see Appendix~\ref{app:empirical}).

-\textbf{Hyperparameter Sensitivity.} In \textsc{ope}, hyperparameter tuning can be challenging since it may be infeasible to get access to ground truth performance of $\pieval$ \citep{fu_opebench_2021}.
+\paragraph{Hyperparameter Sensitivity.} In \textsc{ope}, hyperparameter tuning can be challenging since it may be infeasible to get access to ground truth performance of $\pieval$ \citep{fu_opebench_2021}.
 Therefore, we prefer algorithms that are robust to hyperparameter tuning, i.e, they reliably produce accurate \textsc{ope} estimates for a wide range of hyperparameters.
-In Figure~\ref{fig:dm_cartpole_hp}, we present the performance profile for each algorithm across \emph{all} hyperparameter combinations and \emph{all} trials \citep{agarwal_precipice_2021}.
+In Figure~\ref{fig:dm_control_hparam}, we present the performance profile for each algorithm across \emph{all} hyperparameter combinations and \emph{all} trials \citep{agarwal_precipice_2021}.
 We tune the hyperparameters discussed in Appendix~\ref{app:emp_setup}.
 We find that $100\%$ \textsc{krope} runs across all instances produce \textsc{msve} $\leq 1$, which is not the case with other algorithms.
+This result indicates the reliability of using \textsc{krope} for \textsc{ope} over other algorithms including other bisimulation-based algorithms.